mkenney/DatatableJs/README.md

         // Optional, default custom comparator function to use when sorting this
         // column.
 This value is not used if a comparitor function is defined
-        // when calling addSortRule() on a filter instance.
+        // when calling addSortRule() on an iterator instance.
         , sort_comparator: undefined

         // Optional, default data transformer function to use when before sorting
         // the data in this column.
 This value is not used if a transformer
-        // function is defined when calling addSortRule() on a filter instance.
+        // function is defined when calling addSortRule() on an iterator instance.
         , sort_transformer: undefined

         // Optional, default sort direction for this column.
 This value is not
-        // used if a sort_direction defined when calling addSortRule() on a
+        // used if a sort_direction defined when calling addSortRule() on an
-        // filter instance.
+        // iterator instance.
         , sort_direction:   'desc'
     }
     , col1: {